prakharrathi25/artificial-intelligence-for-trading/part1_quantitative_trading/projects/Breakout_Strategy/README.md

-# Project: Trading with Momentum
+# Project: Breakout Strategy

-**Aim:** Implementing a momentum trading strategy and testing to see if it has the potential to be profitable.
+**Aim:** Implement a breakout trading strategy and use backtesting to estimate its profitability.

-**Topic**: Basic Quantitative Trading
+**Topic**: Advanced Quantitative Trading.

 ## Overview
 * Creating and backtesting a breakout trading signal.
 Outliers are removed in order to ensure a robust backtesting process.